-48. Records will be retained of all work carried out and actions taken to address the concerns raised by the whistleblower, including the investigator's case file, where relevant.
-All files will be held securely and confidentially, in accordance with the Council's retention of records policy.
+We will retain records of all work carried out and actions taken to address the concerns raised by the whistleblower.
+This will include the investigator's case file, where relevant.
+We will hold all files securely and confidentially, in accordance with our retention of records policy.

-49. At the end of our investigations we will provide feedback to the whistleblower (if known) on actions taken and limited detail on the outcome of investigations.
-Feedback will be subject to legal constraints but we do recognise the importance of providing you with assurances that the matter has been dealt with properly.
+At the end of our investigations we will provide feedback to the whistleblower (if known) on actions taken and limited detail on the outcome of investigations.
+Feedback will be subject to legal constraints.
+However, we recognise the importance of providing you with assurances that the matter has been dealt with properly.